Wisemonk Team

 • Geographically distributed operations reduce single-point-of-failure risk.
 If one location faces disruption, your India center keeps running.

-• 90% of GCCs in India now operate as multi-functional hubs, handling R&D, analytics, product engineering, and business operations together.
+• Most GCCs in India now run as multi-functional hubs, handling R&D, analytics, product engineering and business operations together.

 • India's telecom backbone and hybrid work readiness mean your teams stay connected across cities and continents without reliability issues.